luiscastilho/dungeoneering/docs/README.md

 4. Run the `dungeoneering.exe`/`dungeoneering` executable.

-You can either create a new scene - select an image/video to use as a map, setup a grid, add tokens, etc - or you load an example scene from the `data/scenes` folder.
+You can either create a new scene - select an image/video to use as a map, setup a grid, add tokens, etc - or you can load an example scene from the `data/scenes` folder.

 To exit the application, press `ESC`.